combinatrix-ai/ask.sh/README.md

 4. Set up your shell environment (see [Shell setup](#shell-setup))
   - Do not forget to source your shell config file or restart your shell.
 5. Test the command with `ask hey whats up`
-  - If AI responds with phrases like "As an AI assistant, I can't experience emotions brah brah brah", it means that the setup is done correctly.
+  - If AI responds with phrases like "As an AI assistant, I can't experience emotions blah blah blah", it means that the setup is done correctly.

 ### Shell setup